 Here are a few words of advice to keep your patio cushions in their best shape.

 Clean them by spraying them off well with the garden hose and letting them dry completely at least twice a year.

 Clean them when you bring them out of storage and before you put them into storage.

 Store them in a breathable container that still protects them from dust.

-Some of the companies that make the custom and replacement cushions might make a custom storage bag for you.
+Some companies that make custom and replacement cushions might make a custom storage bag for you.

 Ask if they will consider it before you place your order and use it as a negotiating point if possible.